 Screening of Academy Award Short Films

-Our Wichita library was one of the first places in the United States to offer screenings of Academy Award-nominated Short Films (aka Oscar Shorts).
+Our Wichita library was one of the first places in the United States to offer screenings of Academy Award-nominated Short Films.
 This has been an annual event in Wichita for more than 30 years!
 Best of all – it’s free.

 St. Patrick’s Day Parade

-You don’t have to be Irish to enjoy historic Delano’s annual St. Patrick’s Day Parade.
-Stake out your spot along Douglas Avenue next March and be sure to wear your green!
+You don’t have to be Irish to enjoy historic Delano’s annual parade.
+Stake out your spot along Douglas Avenue next March, and be sure to wear your green!

-The Belle Plaine Tulip Time Festival in April isn’t just about seeing the beautiful blooming tulips.
-You can spend the weekend soaking up the spring sunshine at the parade, carnival, and food court, or simply stroll through the serene Bartlett Arboretum gardens.
+The Belle Plaine Downtown Tulip Festival in April isn’t just about seeing the beautiful blooming tulips.
+You can spend the weekend soaking up the spring sunshine at the parade, carnival, and food court or stroll through the serene Bartlett Arboretum gardens.

 Great Plains Renaissance Festival

-Wichita’s Great Plains RenFest is held twice a year – in the spring and fall.
+Wichita’s Renaissance Festival is held twice a year – in the spring and fall.
 You’ll find medieval delights like jousting, folk singing, jesters, falconry, and fried turkey legs bigger than your forearm.
 These days, the RenFest also now includes the Wichita Highland Games and Celtic Festival, so you’ll get bagpipes and kilts too!

 St. Mary’s Mediterranean Festival